 The Grand Traverse

 Every mountain range worth its name should have one - a major challenge for people who like that kind of thing.
-The Grand Traverse is an informal route, starting at Mont-aux-Sources in the north, and ending at Bushman's Nek, some 300 km south of that.
+The Grand Traverse is an informal route, starting at Mont-aux-Sources in the north and ending at Bushman's Nek, some 300 km south of that.
 The idea is to keep as close to the edge of the escarpment as you can without falling over the edge.
-The are sometimes paths, sometimes not.
+These are sometimes paths, sometimes not.
 Sometimes you land up deeper inside Lesotho than you should.

-Or get hold of a copy of my hiking guide book, Best Walks of the Drakensberg, published by Random House/Struik in Cape Town.
+If you are keen to do it and would like some assistance you can get hold of a copy of my hiking guidebook, Best Walks of the Drakensberg, published by Random House/Struik in Cape Town.